BenoitMorel/GeneRax/README.md

 It accounts for sequence substitutions, gene duplication, gene loss and horizontal gene transfer.

-When using GeneRax, please cite: https://academic.oup.com/mbe/article/doi/10.1093/molbev/msaa141/5851843
+When using GeneRax, please cite: [https://academic.oup.com/mbe/article/doi/10.1093/molbev/msaa141/5851843](https://academic.oup.com/mbe/article/doi/10.1093/molbev/msaa141/5851843)

 GeneRax is also available on [`bioconda`](https://anaconda.org/bioconda/generax)

 # SpeciesRax

 SpeciesRax is part of the GeneRax tool and is available since GeneRax v2.0.0.
 SpeciesRax infers a rooted species tree from a set of unrooted gene trees.
-Preprint and wiki coming soon!
+When using SpeciesRax, please cite [https://academic.oup.com/mbe/article/39/2/msab365/6503503](https://academic.oup.com/mbe/article/39/2/msab365/6503503)

 ## Requirement